 About McMullan’s Irish Nachos:

-My McMullan’s Irish Nachos are straightforward, even though they don’t look it: chips, cheese & meat but what makes them so fantastic is the sheer audacity in the amount of the Cheddar & White Cheddar cheese along with that carnitas style corned beef!
+My McMullan’s Irish Nachos are straightforward, even though they don’t look it: chips, cheese & meat.
+What makes them so fantastic is the sheer audacity in the amount of the Cheddar & White Cheddar cheese along with that carnitas-style corned beef!

 This is the recipe you’re going to want for your leftover corned beef!
 Seriously.
-I like to steam it in some of the leftover corned beef juices then let all that broth evaporate away.
+I like to steam the leftover corned beef in some of the juices it’s originally cookeded in.
+Then let all that broth evaporate away.
 The corned beef kinda frizzles like carnitas, the flavor intensifies and the edges get all crispy.

-But you’re not limited to making these with corned beef.
-You can make these anytime and pile them with taco meat, Mexican or fajita-style chicken, bacon, pork carnitas, or anything else that strikes your fancy.
+You’re not limited to making these with corned beef.
+You can make these anytime and pile them with taco meat, Mexican or fajita-style chicken or steak, bacon, pork carnitas, or anything else that strikes your fancy.
+There are so many possibilities.

 Serving: